joemoose/psiops/docs/playing.md

 #### Advantage Scenario

 You’re firing a rifle from a rooftop at a target on the street (advantage).
-Roll 3D6 + REFLEXES [3], getting 4, 6, and 1.
-Discard the 1.
-Total: 4 + 6 + 3 = 13. *Critical success*.
+Roll 3D6 + REFLEXES (2), getting 5, 6, and 3.
+Discard the 3.
+Total: 5 + 6 + 2 = 13. *Critical success*.

 ### Disadvantage Scenario

 You’re firing a rifle from the street at a rooftop target (disadvantage).
-Roll 3D6 + REFLEXES [3], getting 3, 3, and 1.
-Discard one 3 because two 3s are the highest rolls.
-Total: 3 + 1 + 3 = 7. *Fail*.
+Roll 3D6 + REFLEXES [3], getting 2, 2, and 1.
+Discard one 2 because two 2s are the highest rolls.
+Total: 2 + 1 + 3 = 6. *Fail*.

 ### Specialization Scenario

-You’re firing a rifle from the street at a rooftop target (disadvantage) and have the *Gun Combat: Rifle* specialization (+1, since it applies).
+You’re firing a rifle from the street at a rooftop target (disadvantage) and have the *Small Arms: Rifle* specialization (+1, since it applies).
 Roll 3D6 + REFLEXES [3], getting 1, 5, and 2.
 Discard the 5.
 Total: 1 + 2 + 3 + 1 = 7. *Partial Success*.
 Your specialization secured the hit.

 ## Momentum